Chiles Toreados are either grilled or cooked in a hot pan so the skin on the spicy peppers blister.

 - Slice up the onions.

 Some people will slice the chiles in half and cook them that way.
-I prefer leaving them whole.
+OR, leave them whole.

 - Add the chiles.

 You want the skins of the chiles to blister.

 - Once the skin on the chiles are starting to turn black, add the sliced onion.

 - Reduce to medium heat.
 Stir constantly.

 After about 1 minute and the onion is cooked, turn the heat off.

 - With the heat off, add lemon (or lime) to the pan.